Isetta: BMW 600

 The BMW 600 was intended as an enlarged Isetta with more power and a more conventional four-wheel configuration.

-The front end of the 600 was virtually unchanged from the Isetta, but the 600's wheelbase was stretched to accommodate four seats.
+The front end of the 600 was virtually unchanged, but the 600's wheelbase was stretched to accommodate four seats.
 A conventional rear axle was added.
 BMW introduced the semi-trailing arm independent suspension on the 600.
 This suspension would be used on almost every new model for the next four decades.
-Because of the increased size and weight, the 600 had a more powerful engine than the Isetta.
-The 600 had the 582 cc twin engine from the R67 motorcycle.
+To deal with the increased size and weight, the 600 was fitted with the 582 cc boxer engine from the R67 motorcycle.
 Top speed was 103 km/h.

-In two years, only 34,000 600s were produced, partly due to price competition with the entry-level VW Beetle.
+In the two years that the model was in production, 34,000 600s were made.
+In its price segment it was in competition with the entry-level VW Beetle.
 In the late 1950s, consumers wanted cars that looked like cars, and they had lost interest in economy models.
 Sales of the 600 were, however, aided by the energy crisis of 1956–1957.

 BMW Isetta (United Kingdom)

 In March 1957, Dunsfold Tools Ltd. signed a lease on part of the former Brighton railway works on the south coast of England with the intention of beginning production of the BMW Isetta under licence in May of that year.
 Shortly afterwards, Dunsfold Tools Ltd was renamed Isetta of Great Britain and the British Isetta was officially launched at the Dorchester hotel in April.
 The factory had no access by road, therefore components were delivered by rail and finished cars were shipped out the same way.

 The British cars had right-hand drive with the door hinged from the right hand side of the car and the steering column moved across to the right as well.
 Right-hand drive meant that both the driver and the engine were on the same side, so a 27 kg counterweight was added to the left side to compensate.
 Dunlop tyres were used, and Lucas electrics replaced the German Hella and Bosch components, with a different headlamp housing being used.
 Girling brake components replaced the ATE brake parts.

 The Isetta was not popular in the UK until a three-wheeled version was introduced.
-Although three-wheeled vehicles are more prone to rolling over, there was a financial advantage: they could evade automobile legislation and taxation by being classed as three-wheeled motorcycles, and could be driven with a motorcycle licence.
-Isetta of Great Britain continued to produce four-wheeled Isettas, but only for export to Canada, New Zealand, and Australia.
+Although three-wheeled vehicles offer a less stable ride, in the UK there was the advantage of being classed as three-wheeled motorcycles, which meant a lower tax class, and the requirement of only a motorcycle driving licence.
+Isetta of Great Britain also continued to produce four-wheeled Isettas, but only for export to Canada, New Zealand, and Australia.

-In 1962, Isetta of Great Britain also stopped production of the little cars but continued to produce Isetta engines until 1964.
+In 1962, Isetta of Great Britain stopped production of the cars.
+Isetta engines were produced until 1964.